jkoppenhaver/regexGenerator/README.md

 ### Main
 The program uses the Node class to generate a tree type data structure.
 This tree contains one character per leaf and each path down the tree represents a valid word.
 This type of data structure allows a regular expression to be generated recursively and allows common groups of letters to be shared so they do not need to be repeated.

 Example: A regular expresion that is looking for 'New York', 'New Jersey', or 'New Mexico' can check for 'New ' and then if that is found check for the three possible endings.
 The shared characters at the begining do not need to be repeated.

-However, a tree with only one character per leaf would be very large.
-This program collapse the tree so that characters that only ever appear together and in the same order can be combined into one leaf.
-This can be demonstrated by using the example from above.

-Example: The raw tree for an input file containing 'New York', 'New Jersey', and 'New Mexico' creates one leaf for each character and looks like this.
+The raw tree for this example would look like this.

 ![](https://i.imgur.com/HnPMnz5.png)

 This is very inefficient because most of those leafs are not nodes are not needed separately.
 In this file, a 'N' will never be found that isn't followed by an 'E'.
 So these two nodes can be combined into one 'NE' node.
 The program accounts for this and optimizes the original tree.
 This optimization uses recursion to combine nodes that are only ever found together.
 The optimized tree is much smaller and can be seen below.
+More information about this optimization can be found in the [Tree Optimization](#tree-optimization) section.

 ![](https://i.imgur.com/Su7fTPC.png)